 My personal position against tourist photography is fed by two reasons.
 First, vanity: when I have to face my face staring back on me in the form of a photo.
-Many people dislike to hear their own voice through speakers since it sounds so different from what used to hear and same goes with photography since photography provides a different angle that they are used to see usually - 'the angle zero' of a mirror.
-And additionally I have a physical disability: one of my eye is suffered from an accident hence my pair of eyes most of the time does not stand parallelly and so appears on photos that often embarrasses me.
-By performing the tourist myself I rather embarrass myself and enhancing the effect rather than pleasuring exhibitionism.
+Many people dislike to hear their own voice through speakers since it sounds so different from what they are used to hear with their inner hearing and same goes with photography since photography provides a different angle that they are used to see usually: 'the angle zero' of a mirror.
+And additionally I have a physical disability: one of my eye is suffered from an accident hence my eyes most of the time does not stand parallel that often embarrasses me.
+By performing the tourist I expose and embarrass myself rather than pleasuring exhibitionism.

 The second reason is how distracting is the acting of taking photos from just being the present.
-The notion of One night in paris project is to raise awareness in the heads of the spectators how ridiculous is to make these tourist photos.
+The notion of One night in Paris project is to raise awareness in the heads of the spectators how ridiculous is to make these tourist photos.

 The project visually illustrates the loss of subtracting oneself from the present of the moment by the act of taking photographs.
 The notion is to spread the idea: be there - do not take photographs.